Godin 5th Avenue Jazz Guitar Review – Classy and ElegantGuitarSpotting

 The Godin 5th Avenue Jazz is a premium model with better build quality and sound than regular Godin Fifth Avenue guitars.

 There are currently 3 styles to choose between.
 They are all essentially the same guitar, just with varying color styles and tonewoods.
+Just click the name to Check the Price on Amazon.

 The Natural Flame option (pictured) includes a flame maple top with a wild cherry core, and flame maple wood for the back, sides, and neck.